seandstewart/bardly/bardly/plays/romances/pericles/uncut.md

 And his device, a wreath of chivalry;
 The word, 'Me pompae provexit apex.' /

-*The Fourth Knight, PERICLES, passes over*
+*The Fourth Knight passes over*

 **SIMONIDES**
+/ What is the fourth?

+**THAISA**
+A burning torch that's turned upside down;
+The word, 'Quod me alit, me extinguit.'

+**SIMONIDES**
+Which shows that beauty hath his power and will,
+Which can as well inflame as it can kill.

+*The Fifth Knight passes over*

+**THAISA**
+The fifth, an hand environed with clouds,
+Holding out gold that's by the touchstone tried;
+The motto thus, 'Sic spectanda fides.'

+*The Sixth Knight, PERICLES, passes over*

+**SIMONIDES**
 / And what's
-The fourth and last, the which the knight himself
+The sixth and last, the which the knight himself
 With such a graceful courtesy deliver'd?

 **THAISA**